How Long Does It Take for a Pimple to Form?

 The Essential Information

-How long it takes a pimple to form seems like an easy question to answer, but attempts to nail down a timeline have been hindered by the complexity of the pimple formation process.
-Even though getting a zit seems like a simple thing, when we look into the skin and exactly how it happens, many factors come into play.
-It is also very difficult for dermatology researchers to "catch" a pimple at its earliest stages when it is microscopic and follow it all the way along.
+Even though getting a pimple seems like a simple thing, when we look into the skin and exactly how it happens, many factors come into play.
+It is also very difficult for dermatology researchers to "catch" a pimple at its earliest stages when it is microscopic and then follow it all the way along.

-What this means in the real world: When you get a breakout "out of the blue" it may be from something that initiated the pore-clogging process as far back as a couple/few weeks.
+What This Means in the Real World: When you get a breakout "out of the blue" it may be from something that initiated the pore-clogging process as far back as a couple/few weeks.
 For instance, if you get a sunburn, you might find yourself breaking out 2 or 3 weeks later.
-In other words, it's probably not scientifically sound to always blame a breakout on "what you ate yesterday" or "that stress you had a couple of days ago over a test you had to take."
+In other words, it's probably not scientifically sound to blame a breakout on "what you ate yesterday" or "that stress you had a couple of days ago over a test you had to take."
 It could be something from quite a while ago.

 Scientists believe that for main factors contribute to acne development: